No Bake Cranberry Pumpkin Spice Energy Bites

 Instructions

-- Add the first six ingredients to the bowl of a food processor fitted with the chopping blade, and process until the mixture is well combined.
+- Add the dates, pumpkin, almond butter, and pumpkin pie spice mix to the bowl of a food processor fitted with the chopping blade, and pulse about 60 times or until the mixture is well combined, scraping down the sides as needed.

-- Add the pecans and cranberries and pulse about 8-10 times until both are incorporated.
+- Add the pecans, cranberries, and pumpkin seeds and pulse about 10 times until everything is incorporated.

-- Roll into 1-inch balls, and place on a cookie sheet.
+- Roll into 1-inch balls and place in an airtight container.

 Your new kitchen looks beautiful, I can imagine how happy you are.
 And I love the thought of making energy bites with pumpkin puree.